Common Objections to UBI—And Why They Don’t Hold Up

 “People will take advantage of it.”
 People game the system today because we’ve made it profitable to do so.
 They can take advantage of the generosity of lots of strangers.
 They can become experts at jumping through the hoops created by multiple aid agencies all trying to get important service to the needy.
 People are rational.
 They will take the easiest path to profit.
 UBI takes care of much of this.
 If someone comes up to you for a handout, you can direct them to a charity that you know can now offer more than a Band-Aid.
 They can help them stretch their monthly check to get themselves set on a solid foundation.
 Universality is key.
 Everyone gets it, and everyone knows that everyone gets it.
 Additional aid is an investment of time which can’t be stacked like redundant dollars.
 Of course there will always be those who need additional support.
 Today we decide who is deserving of food at shelter.
 We know who is: everyone.
 With UBI we only need to determine who is deserving of extra aid.
 That’s a hard question that does deserve a human touch.

 “This ‘handout’ will rob people of their dignity.”
 Then stop calling it a handout.
 Call it what it is: a dividend on progress.
 There are plenty of tax breaks reserved for those who can already afford it, and no one’s ego gets bruised.
 And there's no market mechanism to reward people for automating their own jobs out of existence.
 This is a fair, rational way of paying them back.
-Alaska’s paid everyone since ’82—no shame, just results.
+Alaska’s paid everyone since ’82—no shame.
 It’s not a handout.
-It’s earned.
-And when people take it, we all benefit.
-We should be thanking them.
+It’s a right.

 “We’ll lose underpaid workers.”
 Good.
 No one should stay in a job just because they can’t afford to leave.
 If UBI forces some jobs to raise wages or automate tasks that shouldn’t need humans in the first place, that’s a market doing its job.
 Desperation is not a business model.
 Markets will pay up or innovate—either way, we win.